YonatanKof/wwape-next/content/post/design-tokens.md

 tags: ['Creative']
 ---

-Design tokens are standardized, reusable variables that define the visual properties of a design system, such as colors, typography, spacing, and other style-related elements, ensuring consistency and scalability across different platforms and products.
+Design tokens are standardized, reusable variables that define the visual properties of a design system components: colors, typography, spacing, and style-related elements.

+Working with design tokens ensure consistency and scalability across various platforms and products.

 ## Why Design Tokens?

 ### Consistency

 One can easily and write `1em` instead of `1rem`.
-This type of mistake can be slight or harsh, but regardless of its final result, it will eventually hurt the the design's consistency.
+This type of mistake can be minor or critical, but regardless of the final result, it will eventually hurt the consistency.

 Another example that comes to mind is `border: red 1px solid;`.
 Wouldn't it be nicer to have `border: $border-red`?
-It will be even nicer with once we add some [semantic meaning](#semantic-meaning){target="_self"} to it.
+It will be even nicer with once we add a semantic meaning [(↓)](#semantic-meaning){target="_self" .sup} to it.

 ### Change Proof

-At the [1st example below](#1st-example){target="_self"} you can see the token change, no, actually change it yourself, in action.
-This is super nice because, if built right I'm using `color-mix()`, you can update one color and it will populate the other color variants, as well for the dark mode.
+At the 1st example below [(↓)](#1st-example){target="_self" .sup} you can see the token change, no, actually change it yourself!
+This is super nice because, if built right (I'm using `color-mix()`), you can update one color and it will populate the other color variants, as well for the dark mode.

 > See the CSS below ↓